GeoNodeUserGroup-DE/geonodectl/README.md

 GEONODECTL_BASIC: dXNlcjpwYXNzd29yZA== # you can generate this string like: echo -n user:password | base64
 ```

-Now you are ready to go:
+Now you are ready to go. upload shape file:
 ```
-# upload shape file
 ❯ ./geonodectl ds upload -f ~/data/geolocation.shp -t example-shape
 | key     | value                                       |
 |---------|---------------------------------------------|